-Boats and ferries are a convenient and interesting way to get around Bangkok, and although they can be intimidating at first, once you figure out the routes and the rules they're very easy to use.
+Boats and ferries are a convenient and interesting way to get around Bangkok, and although boat travel can be intimidating at first, once you figure out the routes and the rules they're very easy to use.

 Bangkok has two boat systems: the Chao Phraya river ferry system and the canal ferry system.
 The river ferry is operated by the Chao Phraya Express Boat Company, which publishes the schedule and map on their website, but there is no canal ferry map or schedule available online.